jwmullally/dracut-iscsi-target/README.md

     dd if=/boot/iscsi-boot-$(uname -r).iso of=/dev/disk/by-id/usb-Kingston_DataTraveler_II+_ABCDE01234-0\:0
     ```

+  If you want this step to be done automatically every time a new kernel
+  is installed, add the destination block device to
+  `dracut_iscsi_target_iso_auto_write_devices`.

 - Reboot the host and select the `iSCSI Target` entry.
 After the target
   is configured, this will stop the regular boot sequence and drop to an
   emergency shell.
 Use `journalctl` and check for lines beginning with